Neck Pain After an Accident Doesn’t Necessarily Mean You Have Whiplash

 Compression and Spinal Fractures

 The most common type of vertebral spine fracture is a compression fracture, which usually requires a lot of force, such as a car crash.
+These fractures may compress or shatter the vertebra.
 When this force is strong enough, it can shatter or compress the vertebra and potentially send bone fragments into the spinal canal.

 These fractures happen most often in the mid and low back, but they can also happen in the neck.
+Neck fractures may cause pain, limited movement, and nerve-related symptoms such as weakness or numbness in the arms.
 In addition to pain, you may notice numbness or weakness in the arms as well.
 Depending on the complexity, this may require braces or surgery to repair.

 When to See a Doctor About Neck Pain